 All school staff are First Aid trained and will be aware of the need for infection control.
-Staff will have access to disposable gloves and paper dispenser cups are recommended for tablets.
+Staff will have access to disposable gloves and dispenser cups are recommended for tablets.
+Disposable bowls are available in the event of vomiting.